-Accounts receivable at March 31, 2002 increased by \$17.4 million, or 89%, as compared to the balance at December 31, 2001.
-This increase was primarily due to increased billings and revenue and the timing of billings and payments during the quarter as compared to the fourth quarter of 2001.
-Income taxes receivable and other current assets increased by approximately \$4.3 million, or 15%, as compared to the balance at December 31, 2001.
-This increase is due primarily to an increase in previously paid income taxes which are now refundable.
-Net intangible assets increased by \$73.8 million, or 59% as compared to the balance at December 31, 2001, primarily due to intangible assets recorded in conjunction with the acquisition of Agere FPGA (see Note 4).
-These additions were partially offset by amortization expense of \$18.6 million, including \$0.6 million of deferred compensation expense.
+Net intangible assets increased by \$53.5 million, or 43% as compared to the balance at December 31, 2001, primarily due to intangible assets recorded in conjunction with the acquisition of Agere FPGA (see Note 4).
+These additions were partially offset by amortization expense of \$36.5 million, including \$1.2 million of deferred compensation expense.
 Goodwill increased by \$142.1 million, or 175% as compared to the balance at December 31, 2001.
 This increase is due to goodwill recorded in conjunction with the acquisition of Agere FPGA (see Note 4).
-Beginning in 2002, goodwill is no longer amortized (see Note 7).
-The increase in non-current deferred income taxes of \$6.8 million, or 10%, at March 31, 2002 as compared to December 31, 2001 is due primarily to the write-off of \$24.2 million of in-process research and development related to the acquisition of

-Agere FPGA (see Note 4) for financial statement purposes, but which is amortized over fifteen years for income tax purposes.
-The increase in non-current deferred taxes is also due, to a lesser extent, to the net tax effect of intangible asset amortization.
+Beginning in 2002, goodwill is no longer amortized (see Note 8).
+The increase in non-current deferred income taxes of \$14.5 million, or 22%, at June 30, 2002 as compared to December 31, 2001 is due primarily to the recognition in the first quarter of 2002 of \$24.2 million of in-process research and development related to the acquisition of Agere FPGA (see Note 4) for financial statement purposes, but which is amortized over fifteen years for income tax purposes.
+The increase in non-current deferred taxes is, to a lesser extent, also due to intangible asset amortization.